 The Launch process is broken into the following four sections based on the publisher and processes:

 - Extended Network (all other publishers)

-Google My Business, Facebook, and Apple all require additional steps for launch that are specific to that publisher and therefore need to be launched individually.
+Google, Facebook, and Apple all require additional steps for launch that are specific to that publisher and therefore need to be launched individually.
 Users will submit additional information for these sites and this information will be reviewed by internal teams at Yext to configure the appropriate settings.

 When you click into each, you’ll see a form to fill out specific to that launch with tooltips for each question to help guide you along.
 First, you’ll need to select which entities you want to launch.
 Next, fill out any questions and add any additional comments that you’d like our team to be aware of when syncing your data.
 As soon as you click submit, this will generate a ticket for our Listings Sync team who will correspond with you via email throughout the process with any questions, comments or concerns.

 We’ll cover the Google Business Profile and Facebook launch checklists as part of the publisher-specific Modules.

 It depends!
 Some Listings will sync faster than others, but typically it will take 2-3 weeks after the request is submitted.
 As we covered, the scanning and matching process is the most time-consuming phase of the launch and the time it takes is directly correlated to the number of entities you have and publishers to sync with.
 That said, you can always check-in with the team and ask for a status update by replying to your launch ticket email.

 How do you stop syncing an Entity on a Publisher?